adamfowleruk/mljs/planning.md

  - mljsme
   - add option to also deploy -workplace mljs/main (Workplace) and -test mldbtest/*
  - IN PROGRESS Docs: Document all core concepts currently part of MLJS
-  - IN PROGRESS searchcontext object
+  - IN PROGRESS Docs: searchcontext object

 Targets for 1.1 (Nov 2013)
  - App Builder to MLJS+Roxy automated conversion
- - IN PROGRESS Other cool things we could do with MarkLogic
+ - DONE Other cool things we could do with MarkLogic
-  - IN PROGRESS SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
+  - DONE SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
   - Alerting with triples (+drawbacks - document level, not triple level)
  - PROV-O ontology support
   - hide by default, show provenance button to view provenance and interrelationship of entities